 - Calendula was the International Herb of the Year in 2008! 🏆

 As we’ve mentioned before, companion planting is using the knowledge of which plants are beneficial to each other.
 Whether that is because they add nutrients to the soil, invite beneficial insects to your garden, or act as trap crops, such as calendula, practicing companion planting is wise.
 An extra bonus is that calendula adds beauty to your dome garden like many other flowering companion plants!

-Here are a few plants that you can interplant calendula with basil, carrots, cucumbers, peas, peppers, potatoes, salad greens, squash, strawberries, and tomatoes.
-Visit the Farmers’ Almanac Companion Planting Guide: Sow Easy to learn more.
+Here are a few plants that you can interplant calendula with: basil, carrots, cucumbers, peas, peppers, potatoes, salad greens, squash, strawberries, and tomatoes.
+Visit the Farmers’ Almanac Companion Planting Guide to learn more.

 How to Harvest Calendula